Gastroenterology, Hepatology & Nutrition

 Several tests* may be done to see if a child has this disease.
 (See page 3 for a list of Helping Hands.)

-Barium enema* - (BARE ee um EN eh muh) A thick, white liquid (barium) is put into the rectum through a small tube and an X-ray is taken.
-The barium shows up on X-rays and allows the doctor to see the outline of the bowel Anal Manometry* (Ay-nul mah NAH meh tree) A small tube with a balloon on the end is inserted into the rectum.
-Air is inserted into the balloon to see if the nerves and muscles of the colon are working right.
+Anal manometry* - (Ay nul mah NAH meh tree) A small tube with a balloon on the end is inserted into the rectum.
+The balloon is inflated with air.
+This allows the doctor to see if the nerves and muscles of the colon are working right.

 Infections can be very dangerous for a child with HD.
 Infection of the large and small intestines is called enterocolitis (EN ter oh koe LIE tis).
-It can happen before or after surgery to treat the condition.
+It can happen before or after surgery.

-Watch for these signs and call your child’s doctor immediately if you see any of these signs:
+Watch for these signs.
+Call your child’s doctor immediately if you see:

 For more information, please ask your nurse for these Helping Hands: